What is SEO?

 Hyperlinking inconsistently also renders redirection.
 Minimize redirection to optimize page performance.

-A 301 redirect passes between 90-99% of ranking power to the redirected page.
+A 301 redirect passes between 90-99% of ranking power to the redirected page, especially if it’s an aged domain redirection.
 It is a permanent redirect.

 In HTTP version 1, 302 redirects are referred to as Moved Temporarily and in version 1.1 to mean Found.